 - Dewlap - a loose, fatty area beneath the jaw of a female rabbit.
 She plucks fur from this region to help line her nest when the next generation of bunnies is on the way.

-With their big ears Rabbits obviously have good hearing but even better than that they can move their ears independently allowing them to pinpoint danger from any direction.
+- Ears - As you would assume, the rabbit’s big ears gift it good hearing, but most importantly they can move each one independently allowing them to pinpoint danger from any direction

 Rabbits have a two stage digestive system.
-After the chewed food passes from the upper digestive tract where it\'s been mixed with stomach juices into the lower digestive system, the fibrous material is taken straight out and is turned into what we recognize as rabbit droppings - little fibrous balls.
+After the chewed food passes from the upper digestive tract where it will be mixed with the stomach acids into the lower digestive system where the fibrous material is taken straight out and turned into rabbit droppings.

-The rest of the mixture i.e. the liquid and the non-fibrous bits go on to the caecum - a big fermentation tank, where lots of bacteria work at releasing all the goodness from the plant matter.
-Most of this is then packed up into pellets called caecotrophs that the rabbit eats straight from its bottom!
-At the second time of eating many more nutrients are absorbed after the bacteria from the caecum has had time to act.
+The rest of the mixture goes into the caecum, basically a big fermentation tank where bacteria work on releasing all the nutrients from the plant pattr.
+This is then packed into pellets called caecotrophs which rabbits will eat after they have left its body.
+At the second time of eating, many more nutrients are absorbed.